Table of Contents

 Multi-factor authentication (MFA) is the process of validating a user’s identity using two or more independent factors.
 These typically include something the user knows, something they have, or something they are.
 By combining these elements, MFA significantly lowers the risk of compromised credentials being used for unauthorized access.

 Modern MFA goes beyond static codes or passwords.
 Developers can now implement adaptive MFA that evaluates contextual signals such as device trust, IP reputation, and user behavior to determine when additional verification is needed.
-This balance between security and usability allows trusted users to log in seamlessly while increasing protection when risk is detected.
+This balance between security and usability allows trusted users to log in smoothly while increasing protection when risk is detected.

 Customer MFA vs workforce MFA